 Tips for Having Your Insurance Company Cover Your RTC

-If you are considering residential inpatient treatment, one of the first things to do is to call your insurance company.
-The number on the back of your insurance card should connect you with customer service.
-You can ask questions such as what your mental health and substance abuse benefits are and ask for a list of network providers.
+If you are considering residential inpatient treatment, one of the first things to do is call your insurance company or contact your chosen rehab and ask if they are in network with your insurance company.
+You can ask questions such as what your mental health and substance abuse benefits are and what services will be additional.
 Be sure to find out practical information such as co-pays, deductibles, and if residential inpatient treatment requires pre-authorization.

-One helpful tip is to inquire if your insurance company offers case management services.
+One helpful tip is to inquire if your insurance company such as Allied Trades Mental Health offers case management services.
 If so, a case manager who is a medical professional can assist with finding the right program for you and help with your initial authorization and any subsequent authorizations if needed.
 Getting a case manager assigned to you will help immensely with getting your care covered, as well as coordinating any step-down or discharge planning once your treatment at RTC is completed.

 What Is Residential Inpatient Like – Preparing for Residential Inpatient Treatment